smart-on-fhir/smart-on-fhir.github.io/profiles/STU3-sandbox-data.md

 * **Synthea Synthetic Patients**
   * The SMART Team generated 1390 Synthetic sample patients in FHIR STU3 format using the [MITRE Synthea tool](https://synthetichealth.github.io/synthea/).
+For each synthetic patient, Synthea data contains a complete medical history, including medications, allergies, medical encounters, and social determinants of health.

  * May 2017 Release:
     * Tag: synthea-5-2017